We are searching for

 Please wait.
 This should take only a few seconds.

-With the new and used car market heating up, many vehicle owners are wondering how to check the value of a car.
+With the new and used car market heating up, many vehicle owners are wondering what factors influence the value of a used car and how to check it.
 Whether you are looking to buy, lease, or sell, learning a vehicle's value can be essential for getting the best deal possible.
-First, let's look at what factors can affect your car's worth, and what steps you can take to maximize its resale value.
+First, let's look at some factors that can affect your car's worth, and what steps you can take to maximize its resale value.

-The first step to determining your car's value is to assess what condition it is in and whether it has certain attractive resale attributes.
-Your vehicle's value is defined by a wide variety of factors, including:
+The first step to determining your used car's value is to assess what condition it is in and whether it has certain attractive resale attributes.
+The factors that influence the price of a used car include:

 • Clean Title: Cars with a clean title will carry higher costs because they tend to be in the best condition.
 A clean title indicates the car has never been declared a total loss by an insurance organization.
 These cars tend to need less maintenance and have a longer usable remaining lifespan.